(75): On the Proliferation of English Learning Centres in Kano

 @muhsin234

 The trending entrepreneurial business in Kano used to be the so-called Computer Learning Centres a few years back.
 There is, nonetheless, a remarkable shift today to the so-called English Academy, English Learning Centre or other variant names.
-I am not against the idea in its entirety, but I am not happy with the vogue for some solid reasons.
+I am not against the idea entirely, but I am not happy with the vogue for some solid reasons.

 The English centre business, too, faces a similar existential threat.
-I am neither an owner of nor a teacher at, any such centres.
-But I have been actively involved in learning and teaching of the language for approximately a decade.
-That's why most, if not all, proprietors of the earliest centres around Kano are my teachers, relatives, friends or students.
-That is why I have been, for long, following what is going on with regards to the centres.
-It is a commonplace fact that their number is rapidly on the increase – typical way Kano people do business as I will explain later.
+I am neither an owner nor a teacher at any such centres.
+But I have been actively involved in learning and teaching the language for approximately a decade.
+That's why most if not all, proprietors of the earliest centres around Kano are my teachers, relatives, friends or students.
+That is why I have been, for long, following what is going on concerning the centres.
+It is a commonplace that their number is rapidly increasing – typical way Kano people do business, as I will explain later.

 There have been several adverts on the radio, while pages on Facebook of many others sprout daily.
 I have been invited to “like” or “follow” many such pages.
 They offer the quickest and easiest way to learn English.
-Embarrassingly, however, the language they describe their pages in is usually fatally wrong.
+However, the language they describe their pages in is usually fatally wrong.
 The grammar is suffocated, sometimes even murdered.
-I wonder: what can they teach their mostly hungry, purpose or even necessity-driven students?
-Some of these students are married women, successful or struggling businessmen, fresh graduates in the Nigerian saturated labour markets, etc.
+What can they teach their mostly hungry, purpose or even necessity-driven students?
+Some students are married women, successful or struggling businessmen, fresh graduates in the Nigerian saturated labour markets, etc.

 Doubtless, it's perfect for graduates (not only of B.A or B.A (Ed.)
-English or the like, but all) to think outside of the box.
-Establishing English learning centres is one of such ways, for one doesn't have to always wait for the government job as it is every day getting very difficult to come by one.
+English or the like but all) to think outside of the box.
+Establishing English learning centres is one such way, for one doesn't have to always wait for a government job - where are the jobs?
 Yet, one should be very honest with oneself.
-You know it better if you can indeed teach the English language and/or literature.
-Your level of understanding of the subject is enough to tell you that “yes, I can do it”.
+You know it better if you can teach English and/or literature.
+Your understanding of the subject is enough to tell you, "Yes, I can do it”.
 It is, again, a trust vested in you - for people pay you for the services you cannot deliver.

-There are of course many excellent and outstanding ones among them.
-Some of these are owned by renowned, knowledgeable and experienced English teachers (and lecturers).
-I can recommend anyone to go register with them to polish his/her English communication skills and much more.
+There are, of course, many excellent and outstanding ones among them.
+Some of these are owned by renowned, knowledgeable, experienced English teachers (and lecturers).
+I recommend anyone register with them to polish his/her English communication skills and much more.
 But there are others I will advise everyone to run away from.
 Yes.

-I believe there should be a sort of a regulatory body to look into this before it gets out of hand.
-Or, the private English learning centres owners should form an association through which they can monitor what their counterparts are doing.
-For them to avoid anyone chastising or even rubbishing them, they can (and should) keep an eye on the activities going on there via formal or informal visitations or the like.
+A regulatory body should look into this before it gets out of hand.
+Or, the private English learning centre owners should form an association to monitor what their counterparts are doing.
+To avoid anyone chastising or even rubbishing them, they can (and should) keep an eye on the activities going on there via formal or informal visitations or the like.
 But really, something ought to be done, and now.

 K'wan Salwa (Quail's Egg) Business in Kano

 Kwan Salwa was just the bomb in the town some years ago.
-Everywhere you go, you would see signboards, walls, etc. adorned with the poor bird's portraits and the address of the ‘farm’ you could get it or its egg.
-So many people soon became agriculturalists; others became experts on birds farming.
-For almost all kinds of illness, a patient (sometimes even a dying person) would be recommended to eat kwan salwa or eat its meat.
+Everywhere you go, you would see signboards, walls, etc., adorned with the poor bird's portraits and the address of the ‘farm’ you could get it or its egg.
+So many people soon became agriculturalists; others became experts on bird farming.
+For almost all kinds of illnesses, a patient (sometimes even a dying person) would be recommended to eat kwan salwa or eat its meat.
 It is just, literally speaking, incredible.
-The egg was what’s (in)famously called “komai da ruwanka”, a kind of a concoction that is said to cure all illness in Hausa land.
+The egg was what’s (in)famously called “komai da ruwanka”, a kind of concoction that is said to cure all illnesses in Hausa land.

 Mine is not cheap nitpicking.
 It is a kind of “gyara kayan ka…” that is a word of caution to you, the centres' proprietors, to take good care of your places of business, which does not translate to asking you to share the goodies/profits with me.